SQ4007-2025/website/notes/notes_2.md

 ## Visual Studio Code

-* The text editor that is utilized for this course is *Visual Studio Code*, aka *VS Code*, affectionately referred to as [cs50.dev](https://cs50.dev), which can be accessed via that same URL.
+* The text editor that is utilized for this course is *Visual Studio Code*, aka *VS Code*.
-* One of the most important reasons we utilize VS Code is that it has all the software required for the course already pre-loaded on it.
+* We will utilize VS Code for this module via Github Classroom (it has all the software required for the course already pre-loaded on it).
 This course and the instructions herein were designed with VS Code in mind.
-* Manually installing the necessary software for the course on your own computer is a cumbersome headache.
-Best always to utilize VS Code for assignments in this course.
+* Manually installing the necessary software for the course on your own computer is possible, but cumbersome.
-* You can open VS Code at [cs50.dev](https://cs50.dev/).
+.
 * The compiler can be divided into a number of regions:

   ![IDE](images/week_1/Week1Slide017.png)